andyderek/andyderek.github.io/_posts/2016-04-7-Learning.markdown

 I found this book to be of great use to get me started.
 It is set up so that you read a few pages and then you immediately take a 20-question test on the information that you just read about.
 Often times the questions were repetitive which I found annoying sometimes but helpful nonetheless.

-Upon reflecting on this I realize that I might need to employ this more on my day to day coding challenges.
+Upon reflecting on this I realize that I might need to employ this approach more on my day to day coding challenges.